 Welcome to the Pepper v.
 Midland Credit Management Settlement Website

-no later than the second quarter of 2014.
+no later than the end of the third quarter of 2014.

 If you received a telephone call from Midland Credit Management, Inc. ("MCM") during